draios/grafana-sysdig-datasource/README.md

 ### 3. Import Sysdig dashboards

+After creating the datasource, Sysdig Monitor dashboards can then be imported into Grafana:

+1. On the Datasources tab, select the Sysdig datasource.
+2. Click the **Import** button for dashboards.
-After creating the datasource you will have the ability to import your Sysdig Monitor dashboards into Grafana.
-Click **Import** to get all your dashboards from Sysdig.
-Go to **Dashboards Home page** and pull down your dashboard selection to see all your dashboards here.
+3. Navigate to the **Dashboards** home page, and pull down the dashboard selection to see all the dashboards available.

 <p align="center">
     <img alt="Import Sysdig dashboards" src="https://user-images.githubusercontent.com/5033993/39788145-df340996-52dd-11e8-9ec1-16efedada047.gif" width="900" />